billhails/MetaData/README.md

 templates and are processed to the equivalent output file with the `.j2` suffix stripped.
-Normally files are processed passing in a top-level `schema` object representing the entire application specification, however `.j2` files with a `%E` embedded in their name are instead processed repeatedly for each `entity` in the schema, and written to separate files with the `%E` replaced by the entity name.
+Normally files are processed passing in a top-level `schema` object representing the entire application specification, however `.j2` files with a `%E` embedded in their name are instead processed repeatedly for each `entity` in the schema, and written to separate files with the `%E` replaced by each entity name.
+Files with a `.j2h` suffix are considered macros and ignored (though they can be imported).
 Files without a `.j2` suffix are copied to the output verbatim.

 ### Semantics